fbpx

 Medellin Guru's Comprehensive Visa and Passport Series

+The Colombian visa changes that went into effect in October 2022 were significant.
 So, on the Medellin Guru site, we have a comprehensive series of visa articles that are kept up-to-date and should answer most visa questions.
 These articles include:

-We have looked in detail at the seven most popular Colombian visas used by foreigners:
+We have looked in detail at the nine most popular Colombian visas used by foreigners:

 1. Digital Nomad Visa